Jury selection begins in Bella Vista’s man third trial on charges he abused his son to death

-BENTONVILLE -- Jury selection started Thursday morning for Mauricio Torres' third capital murder trial.
+BENTONVILLE -- Two people were selected Thursday to serve on Mauricio Torres' third capital murder trial.

-The proceedings were slated to begin Monday, but were postponed because of the weather.
+The proceedings were scheduled to begin Monday, but were postponed because of the weather.

 Torres, 53, of Bella Vista is accused of shoving a stick in his 6-year-old son's rectum, causing an infection that led to the boy's death.